adnsawas/Python100DaysCahllenge/README.md

-# Python 100 Days Programming challenge
+# Python 100 Days Programming Challenge
 This challenge is organized by Saudi Developers Org. to learn and practice Python

 # Files Structure